scottish-government-design-system/designsystem.gov.scot/components/cookie-notice/index.md

 * cookie banner should always appear above any other banners on the page

 ## Components related to this
-Notification banner.
+Notification banner
 Buttons
 Cookie controls

 ## Why we use this component
 The cookie banner component allows a website to comply with General Data Protection Regulation (GDPR).
 GDPR requests that websites ask users about cookies and give them the choice to accept or reject usage.

-## Other versions of this component
+## Supporting evidence for using this component
 None.

-## Mobile version
-None.
+## Website analytics and the use of this component

+3% of gov.scot sessions clicked the ‘cookie’ banner asking users to approve the use of the cookies.

 ## Accessibility Features
-None.

-## User research and the use of this component
-None.

-## Google Analytics and the use of this component

-3% of gov.scot sessions clicked the ‘cookie’ banner asking users to approve the use of the cookies.
+Find out more about accessibility requirements that should be applied to all online services in the dedicated section of this site: INSERT LINK HERE

 ## Feedback, help or support
 If you need any help or want to give any feedback you can e-mail us at: